BRACKETS-by-TRIAD/harbor-installer/harbor-installer-readme.md

 ### Windows ###

 Try by yourself and update this readme.

-## Adding harbor (docker) ##
+## Installing harbor (docker) ##

+To install harbor to your existing project, first go to your project directory.

+`cd /path/to/your/project/`

-To add harbor (nginx, php, postgres db, testing postgres db, node, redis) to your project, go to project directory and run
+To install php (nginx, php, postgres db, testing postgres db, node, redis) to your project, run

-`harbor add`
+`harbor install php`

-To add harbor ionic (node) to your project, go to project directory and run
+To install ionic (node) to your project, run

-`harbor add ionic`
+`harbor install ionic`

 ## Updating harbor (docker) ##